shanebdavis/mxp/README.md

-# mxp - Locally Hosted Tool for the Expedition Method of Project Management (Max eXP)
+# mxp - Method: Expedition - Knowledge Engine for Visionary Projects

 **mxp** implements the [Expedition Method](EXPEDITION_METHOD.md), a superior form of project management.
-So superior, I prefer to think if it as a knowledge factory rather than just a project management tool.
+So superior, it isn't really about "managing" at all.
+It is about knowledge generation.

 MXP has a few key design considerations to make the Expedition Method accessible to all: